Partition Deed: Joint ownership of a property by many people is quite common, especially if it is an immovable estate that is owned by a family.

 The stamp duty on Partition Deed in Delhi is payable @ 2% on the value of the shares of property partitioned which is calculated as per the applicable Circle Rate.

 A single partition deed can be used for the partition of multiple properties and each property does not need to be partitioned and registered separately.

-Partition with mutual consent: It is the most mature and peaceful way to divide a property.
+Partition with mutual consent: It is the most mature and peaceful way to divide the property.

-If all the co-owners of the property have mutually agreed to divide a property, they can move forward by executing a partition deed and registering it at the local registrar office.
+If all the co-owners of the property have mutually agreed to divide the property, they can move forward by executing a partition deed and registering it at the local registrar’s office.

-This is to be followed by executing a partition deed on a stamp paper specifying the share of each co-owner of the property.
-Moreover, the deed should be registered at the local registrar office to give it a legal standing.
+This is to be followed by executing a partition deed on stamp paper specifying the share of each co-owner of the property.
+Moreover, the deed should be registered at the local registrar’s office to give it legal standing.